manugarg/pymailer/README.md

 <br>
 <h3>Questions/Suggestions/Bugs</h3>
 <p>I can be reached at manugarg at gmail dot com.
-I'll be pleased to help you with anything related to pymailer.</p>
+I'll be happy to help you with anything related to pymailer.</p>
 </body>
 </html>